 - The car in front slows down slowly, and the car to the rear drives their car into the car in front

-- The rear driver fails to appropriately apply his or her brakes in time to avoid hitting the lead driver.
+- The rear driver fails to apply their brakes in time to avoid hitting the lead driver.

 - The rear driver fails to maintain a safe following distance and collides with the rear of the front vehicle.